aj12-houdini/Internet-Folks-SDE-NodeJS-Assignment/README.md

 # Node SDE Intern Assignment

-This repository contains the code for the assignment seperated into several modules including models and controller
+This repository contains the code for the assignment seperated into several modules including models, controller and validator

 # Getting Started